kobotoolbox/docs/source/number_decimal_range.md

 # Number, Decimal and Range Question Types

-When creating questions with numeric responses, you can choose between the “Number”, “Decimal” and “Range” question types in KoboToolbox.
+When creating questions with numeric responses, you can choose between the "Number", "Decimal" and "Range" question types in KoboToolbox.

 This article describes these question types and how to use them.